 On top of canning produce and soup, I make sure that our freezer is full going into winter.
 Back in July, when the produce and meat were fairly cheap, I got busy making up several freezer meals.
 These meals are large enough that they feed us for two dinners and one lunch each.
-I made up 4 vegetable lasagna’s, 4 cabbage roll casseroles and 3 Sheppard’s pies.
+I made several vegetable lasagnas, cabbage roll casseroles, and shepherd’s pies.
 This means that we can eat 1-2 of these meals a month starting in November and make it all the way until April or May.
 Another great freezer meal option is to make a casserole with leftover turkey from Thanksgiving or Christmas.
 I use this chicken and broccoli noodle casserole as a base and simply use turkey in place of the chicken.
 This way, I am replenishing out freezer meal stock as the winter progresses.

 We also try to get plenty of meat in the freezer.
 However, we don’t hunt or fish – though that may be something we start doing in the future.
 Meat, like produce, can become more expensive during the winter and we already pay $25-30 for 1-2kg (2-5lbs) of meat.
 So we try to look for deals during this time of the year and fill the freezer to capacity.
 If frozen vegetables go on sale, we also buy a bunch.